Blockchain Insurance- Streamlining Insurance Process

 Blockchain unlocks the potential to bring trust and transparency across various business processes.
 The 2016 World Economic Forum’s report on emerging technology trends highlighted the blockchain as the “beating heart” of the global financial system.
 The report also revealed that blockchain is expected to account for 10% of global GDP by 2027.

-Among the various financial sectors, Blockchain can revolutionize the insurance industry by streamlining time-consuming insurance processes.
-According to a research done by Accenture, 33% of the insurance companies are deciding to implement blockchain in the coming two years.
+Among the various financial sectors, blockchain can revolutionize the insurance industry by streamlining time-consuming insurance processes.
+According to Accenture’s research, 33% of the insurance companies are deciding to implement blockchain in the coming two years.

-From eliminating the paper-based contracts to reducing turn-around time, and detecting the fraudulent claims, blockchain can bring a significant transformation in the insurance processes.
+By eliminating the paper-based contracts, reducing turn-around time and detecting fraudulent claims, blockchain can significantly transform the insurance processes.

 Looking for a development partner for blockchain Insurance PoC?

-To implement blockchain in the insurance industry, we have analyzed that the process could be divided into following three phases:
+In order to implement blockchain technology in the insurance industry, we have analyzed that the process could be divided into the following three phases:

 - Life Insurance